††††† 201 KAR 20:260. Organization and administration standards for prelicensure registered nurse or practical nurse programs of nursing.

 ††††† (c) Screening and recommendation of candidates for nurse faculty appointment, retention, and promotion;

-††††† (d) Within thirty (30) days of appointment to, submit the qualifications of all nurse faculty and clinical instructors as set forth in 201 KAR 20:310, Section 4;
+††††† (d) Submission of the qualifications of all nurse faculty and clinical instructors as set forth in 201 KAR 20:310, Section 4;

 ††††† (e) To provide leadership within the nurse faculty for the development, implementation, and evaluation of the program of nursing and program outcomes;

 ††††† (f) To facilitate the implementation of written program policies for the following: